EngincanV/EngincanV.github.io/_posts/2020-10-12-replacing-email-templates-and-sending-emails-in-abp-framework.md

 ---
 layout: post
-title:  "Replacing Email Templates and Sending Emails in ABP Framework"
+title:  Replacing Email Templates and Sending Emails in ABP Framework
 date:   2020-10-12 14:00:00 +0300
-categories: ABP Templates Sending-Email
+tags: [ABP, SMTP]
 ---

 You can read the article from [here](https://community.abp.io/posts/replacing-email-templates-and-sending-emails-jkeb8zzh).